 Tips and variations

-- If you are running short on time to prepare homemade vangi bath powder, you could also use store-bought vangi bath powder.
+If you are running short on time to prepare homemade vangi bath powder, you could also use store-bought vangi bath powder.
 Be sure to adjust your spice level when you add store-bought powder.
-I used 2 tbsp of vangi bath powder.
+I used 2 tablespoon of vangi bath powder.

 📖 Recipe